Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/demos/README.md

 * Click on "Sign in" on the top right if you are not already signed in.
 Make sure you use the same Azure account you used to login from the Powershell script
 * If you're prompted to select directory (Azure Active Directory for identity and access management), select the "Default Directory"
 * If you're prompted to select a speech resource (*"Speech resources created on Azure are listed below.
 Choose one to begin a Speech Studio project"*), select the one named MyResourceGroupName-speech, which was created when you run the Powershell script.
 Then click on "Go to Studio".
-* In the main Speech Studio page, go down to the bottom of the page and click on the "Custom Commands (PREVIEW)" box
+* In the main Speech Studio page, go down to the bottom of the page and click on the "Custom Commands" box
 * You should now see the newly created Custom Command project named MyResourceGroupName-commands, similar to the following:
 ![speech studio](images/speech-studio.png)